biophyscode/automacs/devnotes.md

-		for two reasons: it does not activate the environment so yaml errors and the import messages are really an issue luckily I knew to just change to "from amx.utils import status" but still this is a possible weakness
+		for two reasons: it does not activate the environment so yaml errors and the import messages are really an issue luckily I knew to just change to "from amx.utils import status" but still this is a possible weakness needs! tested somewhere

 added a note to glean functions
 	to explain how it can be useful to have parts of the code that do not require elaborate packages

+# 2018.07.28

+automacs/ortho short-term development plan
+	generic functionality needs commented
+	docs might facilitate useful comments
+	comments beget unit test ideas
+	gromacs functions from the main branch need to be documented and tested automacs simulations need to be written as tests in factory

+recovering documentation from previous automacs
+	previously if you had the inputs/docs module and sphinx installed you could run `make docs` this is a problem because we need to check dependencies more carefully unless we are in a factory or docker or something, and the ortho branch has not implemented modules yet

+needs! features
+	asciitree needs a method to limit the width and handle large blocks of text

+developing kickstarters (for automacs)
+	previous version of automacs intercepted `make set module` commands which add the module to the config and performed a git clone it would be best to keep the 'set' variables limited to manipulating the config only in the current version the best option is to change the modules in the config and then run a sync step however the immediate problem is that we need a way to address an elaborate data structure from the command line presently you can add nested dictionaries to the config pretty easily see the set_hash docs which provide this example make set env_ready=\""{'CONDA_PREFIX':'/Users/rpb/worker/factory/env/envs/py2'}"\"
+		the syntax is clumsy but it allows you to set nested dictionary items to make this work for a modules dict inside the config we also need the ability to remove the items the example above uses `make set` natively but you can also adjust the top level hashes by name with e.g. `make set_hash top_key key1 val1 key2=val2` which is also a nice solution working on a unset_hash method
+		testing by clearing config and make to regenerate it make set modules=\""{'this_mod':{1:{2:3}}}"\"
+		this method should work on arbitrary dictionaries so we really just want to send a long a list for the child node to remove the above set command worked only to set the entire dictionary below the top node development of the next few days addressed this

+# 2018.08.02

+recent development notes
+	automacs kickstarter method necessitated updates to set_hash which now allows you to send in pythonic dictionaries which depends on using a special escape double quote-double quote method to get past makefile which does not like colons anywhere or slashes in arguments the new set_dict can handle paths as a sequence in python the result is clumsy but allows scripts if not users to manipulate the config.json with any path to a possibly new child node in an arbitrarily nested dictionary also updated the bash function so we can see output without a log file with copious notes about different ways of catching streams unable to distinguish stdout and stderr which tend to get mixed up timewise anyway but otherwise now we can execute bash, pipe to log, and watch it note there is a wide variety of ways to do this